magic2k/webgit/README.md

-Simple git utility for pulling and rollback repo via web
+Simple git utility for pulling, branching and rollback repo via web

 How to install and run: